WhenLamboMoon/docker-zen-node/README.md

 docker exec zen-node gosu user zen-cli z_gettotalbalance
 ```

-Your securenode tracker should now report its successful status, you may check by viewing the secnodetracker logs:
+The securenodetracker will only report a successful status after you've sent your ZEN to the shield address.
+You may check by viewing the secnodetracker logs:

 ```
 docker logs zen-secnodetracker